KevinPigney/Hack-The-Box-Writeups/WhaleSecret/README.md

 I started this one on a whim on a summer Friday night and finished it in a couple hours.
 I have also been busy working my cybersecurity internship this summer, so I have not had the same amount of time to dedicate to detailed Sherlock notes.
 These are supposed to be a little more raw and casual while I get back into the swing of doing these investigations again.

 The main goal here was to document my thought process and the pivots that helped me answer the questions.
-Recruiters or anyone else reading my GitHub can still see how I worked through the evidence, even if this is not one of my full multi-day reports.
+Anyone reading my GitHub can still see how I worked through the evidence, even if this is not one of my full multi-day reports.

 ### Objective